efonsecab/PTI.Microservices.Library/README.md

 * January 2021
   * Create a .NET 5 based version of the package
   * Add support for SignalR to TwitterFakeFollowersService (only for .NET 5)
+  * Integrate PTI's SitemapScanner into the main package (.NET 3.1 version)